 Investment options

-• Minimum investment of $200,000 in government-approved real estate or shares of real estate projects.
+- Minimum investment threshold of $300,000 in government-approved real estate or shares of real estate projects.
 The investment must be held for five years.

 In addition to the minimum contribution amount, applicants will be required to pay additional fees such as due diligence fees, processing fees, and passport fees.

-The obtainment period is fast, you can benefit from the nation’s tax benefits, including no local or worldwide income taxes.
+Antigua and Barbuda is the clear winner of the Antigua vs Grenada citizenship processing time comparison.
+There are more tax advantages of Antigua vs Grenada citizenship, including no local or worldwide income taxes.
 You have the option to open a European bank account, the privilege of visa free travel to European countries, and the opportunity to obtain a ten-year visa to the US that allows you to travel, hold business meetings, and get treatment at clinics.

 Grenada Citizenship by Investment